CT 1: The Knower: Ontological

 We will approach the topic of the historical background of who we are as knowers from two different perspectives: the ontological, which defines what human beings are; and the ethical which illustrates how human beings behave or act or how human beings have acted historically.
 From these approaches we hope to get a better understanding of who we are and who we think we are regarding what we consider “knowledge”.

-For the Romans, a persona is someone who possesses a high degree of the quality of what a human being is as such: the animal rationale.
+For the Romans, particularly Cicero, a persona is someone who possesses a high degree of the quality of what a human being is as such: the animal rationale.
 “Dignity” is thus grounded on ratio, the animal possessing reason and the capability of discourse.
 The concept of the persona and of the human being are closely linked and are grounded in the determination of human being.
-This concept of the animal rationale is still with us today in, for example, the Roe vs. Wade decision regarding abortion by the U.S. Supreme Court.
+This concept of the animal rationale is still with us today in, for example, the Roe vs. Wade decision regarding abortion by the U.S. Supreme Court wherein the Supreme Court determined that foetuses were not “persons” in the whole sense.

 With the arrival of Christianity, human being comes to be determined as a “mixture of body and soul” in the writings of St. Augustine in the 5th century.
 This determination rested, too, on the notion of human being as the animal rationale.
 In the Christian determination, the human being, the persona, was determined as an individual soul whose goal and salvation lie in gaining eternal life as an individual.
 God is determined as the essential unity of the three personae: God the Father, God the Son, and God the Holy Spirit.
-(Augustine) Here we find the beginnings of the shift in the concept of the persona in the direction of the individual, that he or she is their own goal and purpose.
+(Augustine) Here we find the beginnings of the shift in the concept of the persona in the direction of the individual, that he or she is their own goal and purpose in their search for certainty and surety regarding one’s individual salvation.

 In the Middle Ages, Thomas Aquinas determines human being as the “person” who is “rational” by nature (in essence) and is incorporated in an individual body.
 Thomas’s understanding signified the individual self-sufficiency of a rational being: the independence of the human being, the persona, comes to the fore.
-The emphasis here stresses the “free will” and responsibility of the individual in their choices and decision-making.
+The emphasis here stresses the “free will” and responsibility of the individual in their choices and decision-making, their morals and ethics.

 The Knower: Ethical

-From where does our emphasis on personal knowledge and “experience” arise in the West for it was not part of the thinking of the ancients at the beginning of Western thinking?
-During the period which is called the Renaissance, a great paradigm shift occurs in what was called “knowing”, and this was the result of changes in how the world was understood, how human beings were understood, and how human beings understood themselves.
+From where does our emphasis on personal knowledge and “experience” arise in the West for it was not part of the thinking of the ancients at the beginning of Western thinking although phronesis was a way of knowing held in high esteem by both Plato and Aristotle?
+During the period which is called the Renaissance, a great paradigm shift occurs in what was called “knowing”, and this was the result of changes in how the world as Nature was understood, and thus how human beings were understood, and how human beings understood themselves.
 The French philosopher Rene Descartes is primarily responsible for this change, and the change is based on what our understanding of knowledge and truth are.

 English-speaking teachers of philosophy and theory of knowledge have rarely paid attention to the two most comprehensive thinkers, the great anti-theological/atheist thinkers of the West: Jean Jacques Rousseau and Friedrich Nietzsche.
 There are a number of reasons for this and to go into all of them would require far more writing than this post would or could bear.
 Many of them will be touched upon in other areas of these writings.
 How has the thought of Rousseau been received and understood by English-speaking teachers of philosophy and Theory of Knowledge?